 The below table is very similar to the above.
 The only difference, in this example, we’re using a financial adviser and in this example its costing 2.5% per year.
 The interest rate is the same 10%, but the total pension pot over the 32 years totals £380,427.
 Again using the 4% rule, this would equate to £15,217.

 This is a massive difference.
 The 2.5% cost of using a Financial Adviser has cost you £179,647 in pension pot, or £7,131 in Gross Income.
 If you’re going to use a financial adviser, you better make sure you you choose the right one.

 Questions To Ask Your Financial Adviser

-That all said, below are ten questions to ask your financial adviser at your first meeting.
+Over the years we’ve heard of many people getting swindled out of thousands by an unqualified adviser.
+The problem is that most people have little financial knowledge and have absolute trust in their financial adviser to protect their financial future.
+Below are ten questions to ask your financial adviser at your first meeting.
 Make sure you’re happy with the responses before you sign over your financial future.

 Are You a Registered Independent Financial Adviser?

 To practice as a Financial Adviser in the UK, you must be registered with the Financial Conduct Authority (FCA).
 You can check the FCA’s online register for any adviser throughout the UK to ensure that they are regulated to give advice.